What are the coronavirus rules in the four UK nations?

 Coronavirus legal restrictions in Northern Ireland have already been replaced with guidance.

-While the curbs were removed from law, they are being kept as official guidance.
+While the curbs were removed from the law, they are being kept as official guidance.

 Register for free to continue reading